 Commercial Rent Arrears

-If an enforcement agent is to be instructed, notice will have to be given to the tenant before enforcement action is taken and enforcement can only take place during normal trading hours, rather than between sunrise and sunset as it was under the Law of Distress.
-This means that, in a large number of cases, the tenant takes steps to ensure that no goods of value remain on the premises when the enforcement agent arrives.
+Notice will need to be given to the tenant prior to an enforcement agent being instructed or any enforcement action is undertaken.
+Under the Law of Distress enforcement could be taken anytime between sunrise and sunset whereas now can only be taken between normal trading hours.
+In a large number of cases, we have found the tenant to take steps to ensure that no goods of value remain on the premises for when the enforcement agent arrives.